Financial Services — United States · OpenAI Enterprise GPT Agreement · August 2025

 |---|---|---|---|

 | 1 | Get independent pricing benchmarks before negotiating.
-GenAI pricing varies 30–50% between deals.
-Without external data, you're negotiating blind.
-Benchmark against comparable deals in your industry and at your scale. | Before negotiation | Identifies pricing gap; establishes negotiation baseline |
+GenAI pricing varies 30 to 50% between deals.
+Without external data, you are negotiating blind. | Before negotiation | Identifies pricing gap; establishes negotiation baseline |

 | 2 | Model your actual AI usage trajectory.
 Map your planned use cases, phased deployment, and realistic token consumption.
-Don't accept the vendor's peak-usage projections as your commitment basis. | Before negotiation | Prevents overpaying for unused capacity during ramp-up |
+Do not accept the vendor's peak-usage projections. | Before negotiation | Prevents overpaying for unused capacity during ramp-up |

 | 3 | Negotiate tiered volume discount pricing.
 Replace flat per-token rates with 3+ tier progressive discounts.
-Ensure discounts reward your growth — not just the vendor's revenue. | During negotiation | 20–35% per-token cost reduction at scale |
+Ensure discounts reward your growth. | During negotiation | 20–35% per-token cost reduction at scale |

 | 4 | Require cost caps and burst provisions.
 Hard annual cap on total AI spend with defined burst allowance.
-Budget predictability is non-negotiable for enterprise finance. | During negotiation | Eliminates open-ended spend risk |
+Budget predictability is non-negotiable. | During negotiation | Eliminates open-ended spend risk |

 | 5 | Include annual pricing review triggers.
 If market rates fall 15%+, you get the right to renegotiate.
-The GenAI market is getting cheaper — your contract should reflect that automatically. | During negotiation | Protection against overpaying as market matures |
+The GenAI market is getting cheaper.
+Your contract should reflect that. | During negotiation | Protection against overpaying as market matures |

 | 6 | Preserve exit flexibility.
-Annual opt-out after Year 1; data portability; model export rights; no termination penalty.
-The market is evolving too fast for lock-in. | During negotiation | Strategic flexibility; competitive leverage |
+Annual opt-out after Year 1; data portability; model export rights; no termination penalty. | During negotiation | Strategic flexibility; competitive leverage |

 | 7 | Address industry-specific regulatory requirements.
 Financial services: FFIEC, OCC.
 Healthcare: HIPAA.
 EU: GDPR, AI Act.
-Ensure AI vendor contracts meet your regulatory obligations — standard vendor terms rarely do. | During negotiation | Regulatory compliance; examination readiness |
+Ensure AI vendor contracts meet your regulatory obligations. | During negotiation | Regulatory compliance; examination readiness |

-An independent comparison of your proposed AI pricing against comparable enterprise deals — analysing per-token rates, commitment levels, discount structures, and total cost by model tier and volume.
+An independent comparison of your proposed AI pricing against comparable enterprise deals.
+Analysing per-token rates, commitment levels, discount structures, and total cost by model tier and volume.
 Because GenAI pricing is opaque (no published list prices), external benchmarking is the only way to determine whether your proposed pricing is competitive.

 A provision that allows you to renegotiate pricing if independently verifiable market data shows comparable deals achieving significantly lower rates (typically a 15%+ gap trigger).
 As GenAI technology matures and costs decline, this clause ensures your pricing adjusts downward automatically rather than remaining locked at early-adopter rates.

-Yes — flat pricing means you pay the same rate regardless of volume.
+Yes.
+Flat pricing means you pay the same rate regardless of volume.
 The vendor benefits from your growth with no price improvement for you.
-Tiered volume discounts — the standard in every mature enterprise software market — should be the baseline expectation.
+Tiered volume discounts, the standard in every mature enterprise software market, should be the baseline expectation.
 Push for 3+ tier progressive discounts that reduce per-token cost as volume grows.

 GenAI contracts share many dynamics with Oracle, SAP, and Microsoft deals: opaque pricing, volume commitments, lock-in risks, and vendor-favourable default terms.
-The key difference is that GenAI pricing lacks established market benchmarks — making independent data even more valuable.
+The key difference is that GenAI pricing lacks established market benchmarks, making independent data even more valuable.
 Enterprises that apply traditional software negotiation discipline to AI procurement consistently achieve better outcomes.

 Redress provides independent GPT pricing benchmarking, contract risk review, negotiation strategy, and clause-by-clause redlining for enterprise GenAI agreements.
 Services cover OpenAI, Azure OpenAI, and other AI vendor contracts.
-All fixed-fee, 100% vendor-independent — no commercial relationships with any AI provider.
+All fixed-fee, 100% vendor-independent.
+No commercial relationships with any AI provider.